 All of a sudden we were surrounded by men shouting that we were taking pictures of them for the foreign media, people coming out of nowhere we hadn’t even met before.

 My husband is Afghan and knows his countrymen, so seeing him visibly preoccupied worried me, too.
 Playing it cool, my husband replied that if he wanted to show Afghanistan abroad he would certainly not have taken their picture.
 As the situation started heating up, the police officer did absolutely nothing to calm people down and chase them away.
-Actually, it seemed he was just trying to get all the attention onto himself.
+Actually, it seemed he was just trying to get all the attention to himself.

 Finally, while the officer was asking his boss if we could take photos of nuts and clothes, a God-sent agent from the intelligence department, after realizing how ridiculous the officer was making of himself, asked him what the heck he was doing and told us to leave.